Assad, Iran Warn Turkey's Erdogan to Stay Out of Syria

 The Syrian foreign ministry has repeatedly accused Erdogan of supporting “Takfiri terrorism,” a term typically used to mean Sunni groups like al-Qaeda and the Islamic State.
 Erdogan is openly Islamist and a Muslim Brotherhood sympathizer.

-The Syrian Defense Forces (SDF), an umbrella organization primarily made up of YPG members, accused Erdogan this week of seeking ethnic cleansing in Rojava and striving to “take over new lands for ISIS.”
+The SDF, accused Erdogan this week of seeking ethnic cleansing in Rojava and striving to “take over new lands for ISIS.”

 “Through these attacks, Turkey seeks to take over new lands for ISIS, and prolong the life of these organizations and we do not accept in any way the attacks of Turkey and anyone supporting it,” a spokesman for the SDF said.